nicolechua1/data_analysis_portfolio/README.md

 List of projects:

 1. Covid Analysis -- Exploratory data analysis on covid death and vaccination data with SQL.
-Joins, CTEs, temp tables and views were used to store transform and store data for later Visualizations in Tableau.
+Joins, CTEs, temp tables and views were used to store data for later Visualizations in Tableau.
+Finished dashboard: https://public.tableau.com/app/profile/nicole.chua/viz/covid_dashboard_16799955390630/covid_dashboard